taavirubenhagen/taavirubenhagen/README.md

 and Simplest Counter (coming soon) apps, along with some standardized Flutter Components to simplify the development of both.
 More is going to follow.
 Visit my [website](https://taavirubenhagen.netlify.app) for more details.

-I'm 17 btw

 ## This repository

 Here, i store the code for my website as well as other important project data, like my ultra-minimalist set of UI icons.
 Everything is still under active deveploment and far from being ready for production/monetazation (how tf is this spelled lol).
+Therefore, every piece of documentation, including this file, is even farer from being finished and should not be trusted.

+### Important files

+Many files in the code for this website are very important for me, mostly because I plan to reuse them for future projects since they are the best implementation of the Tavy Design System.
+A list is in the *important_files.md* file in this directory.